ecoen66/merakicat/README.md

     ```

+# Command-line

-1. To run merakicat from the command-line (or from a shell script), enter any of the following:
+To run merakicat from the command-line (or from a shell script), enter any of the following:

     Check a Catalyst switch config for both translatable and possible Meraki features:
     ```